jhartley1412/Level-Up-Learning-App/Todays_ToDo.md

-Thursday, May 5th To Do
+Friday, May 5th To Do
 -------------------------

 - finish mockcups (do mockup for desktop size)
-- set up jekyll
+- create logo